 Why should you refinance?

-By refinancing, you may be able to lower your monthly mortgage payments, save on interest, get a shorter loan term, or take out cash — but you generally can’t do it all at once.
+By refinancing, you may be able to lower your monthly mortgage payments, save on interest, get a shorter loan term or take out cash — but you generally can’t do it all at once.
 You’ll need to figure out your main goals before applying.

 To save on interest

 If you qualify for a lower interest rate, you can save on interest costs while also lowering your monthly payment.
-To see if you come out ahead, figure out the interest costs on your current loan and the new mortgage.
+To see if you come out ahead, figure the interest costs on your current loan and the new mortgage.

 In this example, a refinance lowers your monthly payments by $151 and saves you $41,132 in interest over the life of the loan.